hchauvet/pyElphel/README.md

 Download the ZIP archive https://github.com/hchauvet/pyElphel/archive/master.zip

-Unzip and in the directory *pyElphel-master* run the following command as a sudo user
+Unzip and in the directory *pyElphel-master* run the following command as a root user

 ```bash
 python setup.py install